The valuation theory of deeply ramified fields and its connection with defect extensions: Preliminaries

 \pars For the proof of the following results, see Lemma 2.9 of~\cite{[Ku6]}. \begin{lemma} Take any valued field $(K,v)$ and let $K^h$ and $K^r$ be its henselization and its absolute ramification field with respect to any extension of $v$ to the algebraic closure of $K$.
 If $\chara Kv=0$, then $K^r$ is algebraically closed.
 If $\chara Kv=p>0$, then every finite extension of $K^r$ is a tower of normal extensions of degree~$p$.
 Further, if $L|K$ is a finite extension, then there is already a finite tame extension $N$ of $K^h$ such that $L.N|N$ is such a tower. \end{lemma}

 The proof of this lemma uses the fact that if $\chara Kv=p>0$, then $K\sep|K^r$ is a $p$-extension.
-From this we can also conclude that $K^r$ contains all $p$-th roots of unity.
-The following is Lemma~14 of~\cite{[Ku8]}. \begin{lemma} A henselian field of characteristic 0 and residue characteristic $p>0$ contains an element $C$ such that $C^{p-1}=-p$ if and only if it contains a primitive $p$-th root $\zeta_p$ of unity. \end{lemma}
+From this we can also conclude: \begin{corollary} Every absolute ramification field contains all $p$-th roots of unity. \end{corollary}

-We therefore know that in the case of mixed characteristic, the henselian field $K^r$ contains such an element $C$.
-It satifies: